Household wiring: Test. Reset. Protect.

 - Sparks from switchboards, switches or power points.

-If your house is over 30 years old consider what could be behind your walls, and get your wiring checked.
+If your house is over 30 years old consider what could be behind your walls, and get your wiring checked by a licensed electrician.

 How to test your safety switch

 Your home should have a safety switch installed on the switchboard.
-It’s important to understand what this does and how to test it.
+The safety switch will indicate if there are problems with your household wiring.
+It’s important to understand what the safety switch does, how to test it and what to do if there are problems with your wiring.
 This video provides step by step instructions.

 The safety switch monitors the flow of electricity through a circuit and detects problems that may pose a risk to personal safety.
 If they detect a problem they cut the power off within milliseconds.
 It will only work if it is working correctly and is connected to the faulty circuit.

-Safety switches look slightly different on each switchboard, but they are usually labeled ‘safety switch’
+Safety switches look slightly different on each switchboard, but they are usually labelled ‘safety switch’.

 Follow these steps to check your safety switch every three months: